minprog/modules/python/index.md

 # Python

 In this module, you'll learn about a new programming language called Python.
-It's used for things like conducting science as well as publishing interactive websites.
+It's used for things like conducting science as well as publishing interactive websites, and so much more!

 ## Help